planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ##  Weapons

 The following weapons chart gives examples of some of the more popular weapons.
-Each weapon has a Name to describe it, its Attack bonus, any special qualities, its Load, and Cost.
+Each weapon has a Name to describe it, its DAM, any special qualities, its Load, and Cost.

-**Attack bonus** adds to <span class="smallcaps">Poise</span> on the Attack Check before subtracting your opponent’s <span class="smallcaps">Frame</span>.
-For most muscle-powered weapons, this is
-<span class="smallcaps">Frame</span> plus the modifier listed in the
-weapons table below.
+**Derived Attack Modifier (DAM)** adds to the Attack Check before subtracting your opponent’s FRAME.
+For most muscle-powered weapons, this is FRAME plus the bonus listed in the weapons table below.
 For firearms, this is equal to the listed value alone.
-A relevant <span class="smallcaps">Focus</span> can replace <span class="smallcaps">Poise</span>, if higher.
-Attack bonus stacks with situational modifiers.
+DAM is applied before considering any lesser situational modifiers.

 ### Specials